InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 </br>

-To use/run a notebook you have to click on every small "play button" inside the notebook
+To use/run a notebook you have to click on every small "play button" inside the notebook **on the left** of the code chunk.

  ![Alt text](./img/playbuttonnotebook.png)

-**Note** that for the three example notebooks the very first "code chunk" (that installs packages) may take a few seconds to run and will be generating some messages.
+>**[Note]** The three example notebooks the very first "code chunk" (that installs packages) may take a few seconds to run and will be generating some messages.
 Simply wait till it completes running.

 </br>

 For the third (audio analysis) Notebook, you can import you own mp4 file video or audio to analyse.
-To so so:
+To do so:
 - Click on the folder button on the left
 - Import your file inside the current path - click yes to the pop up warning.
 Note that you have to respect the file naming ("interview.mp4") or else you will have to change the name in the notebook itself in the line *inputFile = "/content/interview.mp4"*